pufferpanel/templates/squad/README.md

 ## Template OS suport

-This template only works for the folling operating systems:
+This template only works for the following operating systems:

 - Linux